Formaleuros, Formalbitcoins, and Virtual Monies: IDBRs for money

-Rather than constituting a single IDBR this listing provides the components of a variety of IDBR's each requiring from the mechanism claimed to be money that it fulfills different subsets of these functionalities and perhaps to different degrees.
+Rather than constituting a single IDBR this listing provides the components of a variety of IDBRs each requiring from the mechanism claimed to be money that it fulfills different subsets of these functionalities and perhaps to different degrees.\footnote{ This listing is by no means complete.
+In \cite{BergstraL2013} an alternative listing of functions of monies is presented culminating in the concept of an exclusively informational money (EXIM).
+A combinatorial explosion of different monies can be imagined; the listing of functions and qualities given above is rather conventional and is not suited to fit new mines like Bitcoin.}